Consider in the following scenarios:

-- The use of the Shock Index has also been proposed in the setting of endotracheal intubation to help identify groups of patients at risk of post-intubation hypotension.
+Patients requiring endotracheal intubation, to help identify groups of patients at risk of post-intubation hypotension.

-- There are currently no well designed, prospective studies that validate the use of the Shock Index to guide resuscitative interventions.
+There are currently no large scale prospective studies validating the use of the Shock Index to guide resuscitative intervention.

-- Massive transfusion of blood products can be associated with significant risk if initiated on the wrong patient.
-Identifying patients at risk for massive transfusion can be difficult however, and a number of clinical decision scores such as the Shock Index are being investigated.
+Massive transfusion of blood products can be associated with significant risk if initiated on the wrong patient.
+Identifying patients at risk for massive transfusion can be difficult, and objective measures like the Shock Index can help.

 Please fill out required fields.

-- The accuracy of the Shock Index in identifying trauma patients in need of massive blood transfusion has not yet been prospectively investigated.
+Accuracy of Shock Index in identifying trauma patients in need of massive blood transfusion has not yet been prospectively investigated.

 Shock Index = HR/SBP

-- A retrospective study performed at a single level I trauma center identified 2,445 patients admitted over a 5 year period.
-Patients with an SI >0.9 were found to have a significantly higher mortality (15.9%) when compared with patients with a normal SI (6.3%)
+A retrospective study by Cannon et al (2009), performed at a single level I trauma center, identified 2,445 patients admitted over a five year period.
+Patients with SI >0.9 were found to have a significantly higher mortality (15.9%) when compared with patients with normal SI (6.3%)

-- In this retrospective registry study, the authors identified 8,111 blunt trauma patients admitted at a single level I trauma center over an 8 year period.
-The shock index was calculated from prehospital vital signs.
-Patients with a SI >0.9 were found to have a 1.6-fold higher risk for massive transfusion.
+In a retrospective registry study by Vandromme et al (2011), the authors identified 8,111 blunt trauma patients admitted at a single level I trauma center over an eight-year period.
+The shock index was calculated from recorded prehospital vital signs, and patients with SI >0.9 were found to have a 1.6-fold higher risk for massive transfusion.

-- This retrospective study of 542 patients who underwent emergency intubation identified a pre-intubation SI ≥0.9 to be independently associated with peri-intubation cardiac arrest.
+In a retrospective study of 542 patients who underwent emergency intubation, Heffner et al (2013) identified a pre-intubation SI ≥0.9 to be independently associated with peri-intubation cardiac arrest.

-- A retrospective study of 2,524 patients that were screened for severe sepsis at a single center found that SI ≥0.7 performed as well as SIRS in NPV and was the most sensitive screening test for hyperlactatemia and 28-day mortality.
+A retrospective study of 2,524 patients that were screened for severe sepsis at a single center found that SI ≥0.7 performed as well as SIRS in NPV and was the most sensitive screening test for hyperlactatemia and 28-day mortality (Berger 2013).

-- The ProCESS trial was a large, multicenter, prospective randomized control trial that enrolled 1,341 patients.
-The aim of this study was to compare different protocols of resuscitation of septic patients.
-One of these protocols included SI ≥0.8 as a fluid resuscitation goal.
+Of note, in the ProCESS trial (2014), a large multicenter prospective randomized control study that enrolled 1,341 patients, the investigators compared different protocols of resuscitation of septic patients, and one of these protocols included SI ≥0.8 as a fluid resuscitation goal.
 There was no significant difference in mortality between the three intervention groups.

 Original/Primary ReferenceAllgöwer M, Burri C. The “shock-index”.
 Dtsch med Wochenschr 1967; 92(43): 1947-1950.
 DOI: 10.1055/s-0028-1106070